lana-rodion/a-basics/README.md

 ## Running Angular Application and JSON-Server With Same Startup Script

-`"start": "json-server --watch db.json & ng serve"`
+`"start": "json-server db.json & ng serve --no-hmr"`

 ## Command in terminal to running application with JSON-Server

 `npm run start`

+## Editor and Workbench Custom ScrollbarSize and Colors

+You can find it in .vscode/ settings.json